Critical thinking skills: 7 steps for the workplace

 Definitions of critical thinking

-Various scholars have provided definitions of critical thinking, each emphasizing different aspects of this complex cognitive process:
+Various scholars have provided definitions of critical thinking, each emphasizing different aspects of this cognitive process:

-• Michael Scriven, an American philosopher, defines critical thinking as "the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication as a guide to belief and action."
+"The intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and evaluating information as a guide to belief and action."

-Developing your critical thinking skills improves your problem solving skills, boosts your data-driven decision making ability, and gives you a methodology to tackle complex problems.
-Good critical thinkers are comfortable with ambiguity and are willing to challenge their hypotheses in order to come to the best conclusions.
+Developing your critical thinking skills improves your problem-solving skills, boosts your data-driven decision-making ability, and gives you a methodology to tackle complex problems.
+Good critical thinkers are comfortable with ambiguity and willing to challenge their hypotheses to reach the best conclusions.

 8 essential critical thinking skills to develop